waku-org/nwaku/docs/operators/how-to/run-with-rln.md

 1. `--rln-relay`: Allows waku-rln-relay to be mounted into the setup of the nwaku node
 2. `--rln-relay-dynamic`: Enables waku-rln-relay to connect to an ethereum node to fetch the membership group
 3. `--rln-relay-eth-contract-address`: The contract address of an RLN membership group
-4. `--rln-relay-eth-client-address`: The websocket url to a Goerli ethereum node
+4. `--rln-relay-eth-client-address`: The websocket url to a Sepolia ethereum node

 You should now have nwaku running, with RLN enabled!